Amoxicillin

 In most situations, if you forget a dose:

-• If it is almost time for the next dose, do not give the missed dose.
+If it is almost time for the next dose:

-• Continue with the regular schedule.
+• Continue with the normal schedule.

 If you are not sure what to do, call your veterinary clinic.
 Do not give two doses at once and do not give extra doses.